• Skip to primary navigation

 Close-up of the teeth.

 To harvest, cut or pull the growing mushrooms, inspect the teeth for dirt, cutting any dirt from the stem before adding to your collection.
-Hedgehogs are more brittle than chanterelles, so be careful with them-if you crowd your mushroom basket they'll break apart.
+Hedgehogs are more brittle than chanterelles, so be careful with them-they break easily.

 Cleaning